Anal Cunt: New material, Putnam's death, and permanent dissolution (2010–2011)

+Artistry

-Musical style
+Musical style and classification

 Anal Cunt has been categorized as grindcore, noisecore, noisegrind and hardcore.

-Lyrics
+Lyrical themes

 Anal Cunt were often cited as having common lyrical themes that include misogyny, homophobia, Nazism, antisemitism, racism, politics, criticism of popular culture, and ridicule of the unfortunate, although this has not always been the case.
 Many of these songs included insults and/or targets, either general or specific to one person; examples include African Americans, Jewish people, homosexuals, foreigners, victims of HIV/AIDS, rape, suicide, homicide, and child abuse, school students, musicians, actors, and the citizens of Allston.

 The album I Like It When You Die developed the idea of containing insults in their songs, with a recurring song title being "X Is Gay", with examples including "You're Gay", "Technology's Gay", "Recycling Is Gay", "The Internet Is Gay", "Windchimes Are Gay" and even "The Word 'Homophobic' Is Gay".
 Another recurring song title is "You X", with examples including "You Own a Store", "You Live in a Houseboat", "You Are an Orphan", "You Go to Art School", and "You Keep a Diary".
 The band even parodied this theme with the songs "You (Fill in the Blank)" and "I'm in Anal Cunt".

 The 1999 album It Just Gets Worse took the idea of intentional offense a step further with more extreme examples of racism and sexism.
 Examples include "You're Pregnant So I Kicked You in the Stomach", "I Lit Your Baby on Fire" and "Women: Nature's Punching Bag".
 The lyrics to two of the songs on this album were altered, and one of the songs on this album had its name changed from "Conor Clapton Committed Suicide Because His Father Sucks" to "Your Kid Committed Suicide Because You Suck", because they were working for a record label in Britain, where libel laws are very stringent.
 Another song on the album called "Easy E Got Aids from F Mercury" contains the lyrics "Now Freddie's dead and he's in heaven; at his wake you ate watermelon".
+The album's lyric sheet is also sometimes censored with a mock "Parental Advisory: Explicit Content" sticker that says "Anal Cunt: Fucking Offensive"; it's placed 7 times on the sheet.
+Similarly, on the album cover there's another mock sticker that says "Parental Advisory: AC Lyrics".